Berserk-Games/Tabletop-Simulator-API/docs/object.md

 !!!example
 	Take an object out of a container.
 As we take it out we'll instruct the object to smooth move (default positioning behavior) to coordinates (0, 5, 0).
-Additionally, we're going to add a blue highlight on the object we've taking out.
+Additionally, we're going to add a blue highlight on the object we've taken	out.
 	``` Lua
 	local takenObject = container.takeObject({
 		position = {x = 0, y = 5, z = 0},